International Business Management

 • How can individuals be happier and navigate the increasingly complex world of work?

-We also have an expertise in Coaching and Mentoring as well as in Diversity (such as examining pay gaps and gender and spin-outs) and we are always keen to include students into our projects where possible.
+We also have an expertise in Coaching and Mentoring as well as in Diversity (such as examining pay gaps and gender and spin-outs) and as students, we are always keen to include you into our projects where possible.

 Careers